About Japanese confections

 Confectionery served at cafe

-Anmitsu is a popular desert served in a bowl.
+Mitsumame and Anmitsu are popular desserts served in a bowl.

-It has "an", small cubes of agar, boiled peas and a variety of fruits such as peach slices, mikan, pieces of pineapple and cherries.
+Mitsumame is a dessert with small cubes of agar, boiled peas and a variety of fruits such as peach slices, mikan, pieces of pineapple and cherries in syrup.

 There is also a menu adding ice cream.

-Zenzai is the desert that azuki (small red beans) and sugar are brought to a simmer.
+Zenzai is a dessert that azuki (small red beans) and sugar are brought to a simmer.

-Commonly mochi or chestnuts are put into it.
+Commonly mochi, shiratama or chestnuts are put into it.

 In Zenzai, azuki beans keep the original shape.

-If azuki are turned into paste before cooking, it is called "Shiruko".
+If azuki are turned into paste before cooking, it is called Shiruko, or politely Oshiruko.

 It is like sweet azuki soup.

-Kakigori is a desert made from shaved ice flavored with syrup.
+Kakigori is a dessert made from shaved ice flavored with syrup.

 White shaved ice like fresh snow is heaped up in a bowl and colorful syrup is put on it.